andygarcha/CE-Assistant-v2/README.md

 > INSERT IMAGE

 ### 6. Get SteamHunters information
-One Challenge Enthusiasts user, @Schmoley2, runs a script once a month and collects information on all the games and users on Challenge Enthusiasts and dumps it on [this spreadsheet](https://docs.google.com/spreadsheets/d/1oAUw5dZdqZa1FWqrBV9MQQTr8Eq8g33zwEb49vk3hrk/edit?usp=sharing).
+One Challenge Enthusiasts user, Schmole, runs a script once a month and collects information on all the games and users on Challenge Enthusiasts and dumps it on [this spreadsheet](https://docs.google.com/spreadsheets/d/1oAUw5dZdqZa1FWqrBV9MQQTr8Eq8g33zwEb49vk3hrk/edit?usp=sharing).
 This bot can access this spreadsheet and save specific data from it, specifically the 'Median Completion Time' from SteamHunters.
 So, rather than scrape the SteamHunters API every time a game is checked, the bot just accesses its local copy of this spreadsheet.

 ### 7. Help/FAQ
 As is standard with any Discord bot, users can use `/help` to get a menu with frequently asked questions and access to other help.